-Signs and symptoms in children are usually less severe than those in adults and are similar to those seen with respiratory tract infections, including fever, cough, shortness of breath, and pharyngeal erythema.7 Although gastrointestinal symptoms have been described in adult patients, diarrhea and vomiting are less commonly reported in children.^{2,4,7}
+Signs and symptoms in children are usually less severe than those in adults and are similar to those seen with respiratory tract infections, including fever, cough, shortness of breath, and pharyngeal erythema.7 Although gastrointestinal symptoms have been described in adult patients, diarrhea and vomiting are less commonly reported in children.^{2,5,11}

 One anecdotal report described pernio-like lesions or acro-ischemic lesions on the toes and sometimes on the fingers of asymptomatic older children.
-These round, painful lesions were a few millimeters in size with a clear demarcation at the metatarsal-phalangeal level.
+12 These round, painful lesions were a few millimeters in size with a clear demarcation at the metatarsalphalangeal level.
 The lesions can initially have a reddish-purple color and become bullous, black, or both over the ensuing weeks.

 Coinfection with other respiratory pathogens has been described in children with COVID-19 (eg, influenza, mycoplasma, respiratory syncytial virus, and cytomegalovirus), and providers should consider these when ordering tests.
-Results of chest radiography are usually normal in pediatric patients or may show patchy infiltrates similar to that seen with viral pneumonias.
+During winter and influenza season it is recommended that children who are tested for COVID-19 generally also be tested for influenza as the clinical symptoms overlap.
+13 Results of chest radiography are usually normal in pediatric patients or may show patchy infiltrates similar to that seen with viral pneumonias.
 Computed tomography scans generally show unilateral or bilateral subpleural ground-glass opacities and consolidations with surrounding halo sign.
-The consolidation with surrounding halo sign was seen in 50% of pediatric patients in 1 study and is a unique finding described in children with COVID-19.9
+The consolidation with surrounding halo sign was seen in 50% of pediatric patients in 1 study and is a unique finding described in children with COVID-19.14

 Laboratory findings vary.
-In one study of 20 pediatric cases, the white blood cell count was normal in 14 patients and lymphopenia (< 45% of lymphocyte) was noted in 7 patients.
+In one study of 20 pediatric cases,14 the white blood cell count was normal in 14 patients and lymphopenia (< 45% of lymphocyte) was noted in 7 patients.
 Procalcitonin levels were elevated (> 0.05 mg/L) in 16 patients whereas C-reactive protein levels were elevated (> 3 mg/L) in 7 patients.
 Only 5 patients had elevated levels of transaminase (> 40 IU/L) and creatine-kinase myocardial band (CK-MB > 25 IU/L).

-A meta-analysis of laboratory findings in 66 pediatric patients aged 2 weeks to 17 years also reported that most had normal leukocyte counts (69.6%), neutrophil counts (89.4%), and normal C-reactive protein (86.4%) and procalcitonin (89.4%) levels.
-Only 2 infants had lymphopenia (3%).
+A meta-analysis of laboratory findings in 66 pediatric patients aged 2 weeks to 17 years also reported that most had normal leukocyte counts (69.6%), neutrophil counts (89.4%), and normal C-reactive protein (86.4%) and procalcitonin (89.4%) levels.15 Only 2 infants had lymphopenia (3%).

 The reasons why children are not as severely ill as adults when infected with COVID-19 are largely unknown, but there are multiple theories.
 First, children are generally well taken care of by caregivers and, hence, may have a smaller chance of being exposed to the pathogen itself.
 Second, it is possible that children have higher levels of antibodies against viruses due to higher rates of respiratory infections during winter.
 Third, their immune systems are less mature than those of adults, which may lead to a less robust cytokine response to the pathogen.
-Finally, the binding ability of angiotensin converting enzyme II-which is a known cell receptor for COVID-19-is reduced in children.^{3,11}
+Finally, the binding ability of angiotensin converting enzyme II-which is a known cell receptor for COVID-19 is reduced in children.^{3,16}